binkley/homebrewery-files/witch.md

   A Witch can do surprising things with a bit of strong string.

 - **See Invisibility** <br>
   Not all unseen things are harmless.
-Best to know.
+  _I know you're there._

 \page